It’s Not About Us, It’s All About Them

 If You Get a Moment Would You Please…

 Mr. Pepper was assigned to manage Washington Mutual’s shutdown–instead, he turned the company around and launched a period of explosive growth.
-When he retired as CEO in the 90’s, the bank’s assets exceeded $7 billion dollars.
+When he retired as CEO in the 90’s, the bank had become a leading consumer brand.

 His book–a collection of observations on creating successful culture and value systems–entered its 2nd printing in 2006.
 Lou’s ideas on people, business, life — funny, and easy-to-read– is packed with sage advice and philosophy.